solana-developers/solana-cookbook/docs/th/references/local-development.md

 </SolanaCodeGroup>

-Loading it to your localnet is then done by passing the program's file and destination address (on the local cluster) when starting the validator:
+Loading it to your localnet is then done by passing the program's file และ destination address (on the local cluster) when starting the validator:

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="CLI">